1ifebytes/footprint-to-fog/README.md

 ## Customization

-If your CSV file has different column names or additional data you want to include in the GPX file, you can modify the `csv_to_gpx` function in the script to accommodate your specific needs.
+If your CSV file has different column names or additional data you want to include in the GPX file, you can modify the `csv-to-gpx-converter` function in the script to accommodate your specific needs.

 ## Contributing